MohamedMoustafaNUIG/Linear-Regression-Gradient-Descent-First-Project/ReadMe.md

 * Multivariate_LinearRegression.java is the initial Java version of the program.
 It reads data from a txt file using regular Java buffer reader and uses ArrayLists for storing and accessing the data.

 * Multivariate_LinearRegression.py is a python version of this program.
 It uses the Pandas library for reading and accessing the dataset from a csv file.

+* Generic Multivariate Linear Regression.ipynb is a Jupyter notebook implementation of this project, with some additional tweaks (MinMax normalization and max_iter for training).